justin-crouch/CS305/README.md

 ## Which part of the vulnerability assessment was challenging or helpful to you?

+The most challenging part of the vulnerability assessment was determining false positives.
+Although not perfect, I believe I have strengthened my skill deciding if a vulnerability is a real issue or just a false positive.
+Through more research and practice, my ability to identify false positives will greatly improve.

 ## How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?